 Managers In Action

 In a rapidly changing world, the ability of coral reefs to respond, recover, and adapt to future challenges is essential to marine ecosystems and reef-dependent communities around the world.
-To achieve this, the Network has supported more than 1,250 coral reef managers from 66 countries and territories to attend in-person trainings and learning exchanges to gain experience in assessing the resilience of their reefs and receive expert mentorship on how to incorporate resilience concepts into local projects.
+To achieve this, the Network has supported more than 25,000 coral reef managers and practitioners from 80 countries and territories to attend in-person and online trainings and learning exchanges to gain experience in assessing the resilience of their reefs and receive expert mentorship on how to incorporate resilience concepts into local projects.

 The Network awarded seed funding grants to 50 participants to accelerate the implementation of projects developed during Reef Resilience trainings.
 To date, over $95,000 has been allocated for on-the-ground projects around the world to support effective management and protection of coral reefs.
 To achieve this we’ve provide support for managers to complete projects that:

 - Implement Management Plans and Strategies

 To learn more about seed funding projects, read success stories from Network Members below.

 These projects equip provide information, tools, and strategies to enhance the skills of professionals working in coral reef conservation and enable them to incorporate resilience concepts into local management and boost the adaptive capacity of coral reef systems.

 Darla White shares how she used tools and resources from the Reef Resilience Training of Trainers course to support her seed funding project.